selfcommunity/api-docs/source/includes/endpoints/_user.md

 `GET /api/v2/user/{id}/connections/`

-List of connections for user
+This endpoint retrive the list of connections for user.

 <h3 id="connectionsuser-parameters">Parameters</h3>